uabrc/uabrc.github.io/docs/data_management/tutorial/globus_individual_tutorial.md

 1. In the search bar, type one of the following, depending on which resource you need, and select the appropriate entry.

     - **Cheaha Filesystem (GPFS)**: Type "UAB Cheaha".
-There are two endpoints, choose one based on where the other computer is located.
+There are two Collections, choose one based on where the other computer is located.
         - **(1)** Transferring with a computer on the UAB Campus Network or UAB Wifi?
 Select "Cheaha cluster **on**-campus (UAB Science DMZ)".
         - **(2)** Transferring with a computer on other networks? select "Cheaha cluster **off**-campus (UAB Science DMZ)".